 There's enough padding to offer protection from knocks and scratches, and the raise areas help to reduce direct pressure on the buttons and joysticks.
 It's available in a load of fun colour combinations, matching the colourful style of the Switch itself.
-There's an adjustable removable hand strap to make it flexible and comfortable to carry.
+And there's an adjustable and removable hand strap to make it flexible and comfortable to carry.

 The Anker PowerCore 20,100 power bank is a must for anyone who's taking their Nintendo Switch on a long journey.
 If you're away from a wall socket, you don't want to be constantly worrying about it running out of juice.
 A solid, reliable portable charger can save your stress, and here's our top choice.